Provar

-By integrating Provar with Slack, you can use a dedicated Slack channel to automatically notify internal team members about important test results in real-time and you can also define the type of test results that you want to share.
-To create a Slack integration with Provar, you will need Slack admin rights for your Slack workspace.
+By integrating Automation with Slack, you can use a dedicated Slack channel to automatically notify internal team members about important test results in real-time.
+You can also define the type of test results you want to share.
+To create a Slack integration with Automation, you will need Slack admin rights for your Slack workspace.

 Step 1: Create a Webhook.